Makuo12/metal/main.md

 ### Advanced Security

 Security is a top priority for us.
-Our solution employs **AES encryption** to safeguard transactions, ensuring that both merchants and customers enjoy the highest level of protection against fraud.
+Our solution employs various encryption algorithms to safeguard transactions, ensuring that both merchants and customers enjoy the highest level of protection against fraud.

-### Future Expansion

-We are actively working on expanding our solution to **other African countries** with established instant payment systems, ensuring that seamless, low-cost contactless payments are accessible across the continent.

 ---